8 Steps To Fighting Colon Cancer Naturally

 March is Colon Cancer Awareness Month.

-Colon Cancer also known as Colorectal Cancer, is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the US.
+According to the Colon Cancer Alliance and the American Cancer Society, colon cancer, also known as colorectal cancer, is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the US.

-- Eat Less Red Meat: Studies show that eating red meat “frequently” increases the incidence of colon cancer.
-Eating red meat daily and especially more than one serving pers day increased risk.
-Plant based diets showed lowest risk (1).
+Plant based diets show the lowest risk (1).
 Increased risk is associated with increased inflammation associated with chemicals released by digestion of red meat.
 These chemicals increase damage to and inhibit the repair of DNA (genetic material) in the cells lining your intestines.
 (2) Damage to DNA is a primary cause of all cancers.

-- Eat More Garlic: According to the National Cancer Institute Fact Sheet on Garlic and Cancer Prevention,
+2. Eat More Garlic.
+According to the National Cancer Institute Fact Sheet on Garlic and Cancer Prevention:

 Preliminary studies suggest that garlic consumption may reduce the risk of developing several types of cancer, especially cancers of the gastrointestinal tract.
 Protective effects from garlic may arise from its antibacterial properties or from its ability to block the formation of cancer-causing substances, halt the activation of cancer-causing substances, enhance repair, reduce cell proliferation, or induce cell death.
 Garlic is high in the minerals sulfur and selenium as well as plant chemicals such as allicilin and flavonoids, all known to be beneficial to health.
 The World Health Organization’s (WHO) guidelines for general health promotion for adults is a daily dose of 2 to 5 g of fresh garlic (approximately one clove) daily.
 (3) (4)

 Other food plants in this family with similar properties include onions, leeks, scallions, and chives.